achtaitaipai/kas-os/README.md

 - **File Uploads**
   You can upload images or audio files to include in your pages or make them available for download.
 - **Hiding Items**
-  Any file or folder whose name begins with an underscore (`_`) is hidden from visitors.
+  Any file or folder whose name begins with an underscore (\_) is hidden from non-logged-in users.
 This allows you to work on drafts or store resources (images, audio, etc.) without making them publicly visible.

 ---